"

+In today’s tech-driven world, foundational knowledge of computer systems, computer networking, and information technology (IT) helps educators be more effective, resilient, and proactive in supporting their students and themselves.
+It is increasingly essential for educators because it empowers them to enhance teaching, improve classroom management, and prepare students for the digital world.
+Familiarity with standard operating systems is a foundation for teaching and learning.
 Applications, or software, allow users to complete tasks via a graphical, user-friendly environment.
-Some applications come pre-installed on computers, but additional software must be installed by the user.
-There are various types of software that allow users to complete all different types of tasks, from office productivity software like Microsoft Word and Excel to multimedia editing software like Adobe Photoshop and Premiere Pro, to virus protection software like Norton and McAfee.
-For almost any task imaginable on a computer, there is likely a software application for it.
+Some applications come pre-installed on computers, but the user must install additional software.
+Various types of software allow users to complete different tasks, from office productivity software like Microsoft Word and Excel to multimedia editing software like Adobe Photoshop and Premiere Pro, to virus protection software like Norton and McAfee.
+There is likely a software application for almost any task imaginable on a computer.

 Operating Systems